 If there is frostbite but no sign of hypothermia, and immediate medical care is not available, proceed as follows:

 These steps are not substitutes for proper medical care.
 Hypothermia is a medical emergency and frostbite should be evaluated by a healthcare provider.
-It is a good idea to take a first aid and emergency resuscitation (CPR) course to prepare for cold-weather health problems.

-Taking preventative action is your best defense against having to deal with extreme cold-weather conditions.
+Taking preventive action is your best defense against having to deal with extreme cold-weather conditions.
 By preparing your home and car in advance for winter emergencies, and by observing safety precautions during times of extremely cold weather, you can reduce the risk of weather-related health problems.

 For additional information on winter health and safety, visit the following: